CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 This chamber once functioned as a guardroom protecting the nearby mine entrance, but it was overrun early in the fighting when the ores launched their attack.

 ```
 The room is now filled with shattered stone benches and heaps of rubble from a partially collapsed ceiling.
-Among the rubble are the bones of several dwarves and orcs.
+Among the rubble are the bones of several dwarves and ogrekins.
 ```

 The round after any living creature enters this chamber, the bones begin to stir and reassemble, forming nine skeletons.
 They will fight until destroyed.